*OPENING DATES & WATER AVAILABILITY MAY BE AFFECTED BY SNOW CONDITIONS, ESPECIALLY IN THE HIGH CASCADE CAMPGROUNDS*

 |Campground||Area||Site Fee||Extra Vehicle||Day Use Fee||Multi-Site||Open Date||Close Date|

-Reservations may be made up to 6 months in advance for single sites, and up to 12 months in advance for multisites and groupsites.
+Reservations may be made up to 6 months in advance for single sites and up to 12 months in advance for multisites and groupsites.
 Reservations are not needed before or after the campground opening and closing dates for year around campgrounds.

 - Column 1 lists the campground.
 Click on each name to go to the individual campground page.